 What Is Royal Pines?

-Royal Pines is a residential recovery center for men that utilizes a 16-week Christ-centered approach to overcoming life’s struggles.
+Royal Pines is a residential recovery center for men that utilizes a Christ-centered approach to overcoming life’s struggles that spans 13 to 15 weeks.
 At this rural facility we offer clients the opportunity to break free from substance abuse and to rise and live again in Christ.

 Our clinically-structured Active Recovery group process is grounded in the word of God.
 In addition, each client works individually with a NAADAC certified counselor (National Association of Alcohol and Drug Addiction Counselors) throughout the process.
 We not only address substance abuse, we also provide individuals with an educational curriculum through our Stewart Learning Center that includes adult basic education, GED preparation and workplace skill sets as well as training for accredited short-term certificates, industry-based certifications and collegiate enrollment.